frc3512/Robot-2020/README.md

 ### GNU debugger (GDB)

-* `./gradlew-gdb.sh`
+* `./gradlew-gdb-test.sh`

-This runs a debug build of the robot code in GDB.
+This runs a debug build of the tests in GDB.
 Once the build completes and GDB's prompt appears, enter `run` to start the robot program.
 It may take a while due to the debugger having to load a lot of symbols.
 If the robot code crashes, enter `bt` to get a backtrace.

-* `./gradlew-gdb-test.sh`

-This runs a debug build of the tests in GDB.

-* `./gradlew-gdb-simgui.sh`

-This runs a debug desktop build of the robot code and simulation GUI in GDB.

 * `./gradlew-gdb-test-noninteractive.sh`